Shuvani/devops/README.md

 ![example workflow](https://github.com/Shuvani/devops/actions/workflows/CI-CD.yaml/badge.svg)

 ## About the project
-This is the web application which shows the time at which you visited the page last: http://18.236.127.132/v12.3.0/
+This is the web application which shows the time at which you visited the page last

 ## Built with
 - python